Business Growth Strategies Needs Purpose More Than Mission And Vision

 ABSTRACT

-Moving from Vision and Mission to Purpose led strategy provides a more meaningful Strategy aligned with all stakeholders.
-A rolling three-year quarterly plan also leads to a more realistic, practical, and evolving plan that caters for a changing environment.
+Moving from Vision and Mission to Purpose-led strategy provides a more meaningful approach aligned with all stakeholders.
+Implementing business growth strategies within a rolling three-year quarterly plan leads to a more realistic, practical, and evolving roadmap that caters to a changing environment.

 Prem Chand – Principal, MD, ananda advisory